About The Definition of Indefinable Things This heartbreaking, humorous novel is about three teens whose lives intersect in ways they never expected.

 Reggie Mason is all too familiar with “the Three Stages of Depression.”
 She believes she’s unlocked the secret to keeping herself safe: Nobody can hurt you if you never let them in.

 Reggie encounters an unexpected challenge to her misanthropy: a Twizzler-chomping, indie film-making narcissist named Snake.
-Snake’s presence, while reassuring, is not exactly stable—especially since his ex-girlfriend is seven months pregnant.
-As Reggie … Continue reading →
+Snake’s presence, while reassuring, is not exactly stable—especially since his ex-girlfriend is seven months pregnant. … Continue reading →

 About The Disappearances Aila Quinn’s mother, Juliet, has always been a mystery: vibrant yet guarded, she keeps her secrets beyond Aila’s reach.
 When Juliet dies, Aila and her younger brother Miles are sent to live in Sterling, a rural town far from home–and the place where Juliet grew up.